In Typescript, the operator satisfies

 } satisfies Omit<UserInfo, "id">

-In the above example, the TypeScript compiler would accept this without errors.
+In the above example, the Typescript compiler would accept this without errors.